svrooij/sonos-api-docs/docs/services/ht-control.md

 ## Events

-The HTControlService has properties that might be emitted if you subscribe to events.
+The HTControlService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events